Note: this document is subject to change over time.

 use a better one.
 On Windows XP this was relatively easy and you could just point the operating system to that other synthesizer manually.
 Windows Vista and 7 started to hide that functionality; on Windows 7, you could still do it, but it meant diving into the registry or using 3rd party software.
 On Windows 8/8.1, it is actually impossible to change the default synthesizer in a simple and generalized way.

 While it’s nice that Windows just goes and does the MIDI-to-synthesizer thing for you when you want to play a MIDI file with minimal effort, these points are quite a nuisance to many music people.
 Some solutions and workarounds are explained in later sections.
-However, due to the progressive lack of support for easily using other synthesizers, some extremely old MIDI editors will end up being chained to the default synthesizer on Windows 8.
+However, due to the progressive lack of support for easily using other synthesizers, some extremely old MIDI editors may end up being chained to the default synthesizer on Windows 8.
 However, this does NOT mean you can’t set a different output device within other music software on Windows 8/8.1, and any reasonably modern piece of MIDI-related software will let you do so.
 The only programs I have ever personally seen that did not allow setting the output device actually predated Windows XP.

 A virtual MIDI port is a piece of software that runs in the background to send/receive MIDI messages from other programs or hardware devices.
 When running, virtual ports will show up in the Windows device manager under “sound, video, and game controllers.
 Virtual MIDI ports allow communication between MIDI-related programs that are not perceived by Windows as MIDI devices (which is to say that they do not show up in device manager).
 In other words, these programs might be able to send and receive MIDI messages, but they can’t “see” each other directly—but they will both be able to see a virtual MIDI port and can, therefore, use it to communicate.
 Hardware ports can be used similarly, although it often requires using a MIDI cable to create an ungainly self-loop (connecting a device’s output to its own input).